One of the easiest ways to save money on Los Angeles attractions is by buying the Go Los Angeles pass.

 Los Angeles All-Inclusive Pass

-This option allows users to visit all the 35 participating attractions for one low price.
+This option allows users to visit over 40 participating attractions for one low price.
 All-Inclusive pass holders can make last-minute decisions about which attractions to visit and when which means you can be super flexible about how you experience everything the city has to offer.

 The All-Inclusive pass is available in 1, 2, 3, 5, and 7-day increments but needs to be used on consecutive calendar days over a two-week period.
 Universal Studios Hollywood admission is included in all 3, 5, and 7-day passes.

-The Build Your Own pass is an excellent option for travelers who know exactly where they’re going and when.
-Your custom L.A.
-Go City pass can include as few as two of the available L.A.
-Go City attractions and is good for 30 days after the first activation.
+The Explorer pass is an excellent option for travelers who have a good idea of which attractions they’d like to visit.
+Your L.A.
+Go City pass can include 2, 3, 4, 5 or 7 L.A.
+Go City attractions and is good for 60 days after the first activation.

-City residents who want to see more sights can use a Build Your Own pass to visit more items on their bucket list for less money.
+City residents who want to see more sights can use an Explorer pass to visit more items on their bucket list for less money.
+You don’t need to choose the exact attractions in advance, just the number you’d like to visit.

 4. It’s an Easy Gift